-Since Republicans, Blue Dog Democrats, and especially the Tea Party, are against "ObamaCare," I offer them my freshly coined slogan to use against the complaining uninsured or uninsurable during the next election cycle.
+Since Republicans, Blue Dog Democrats, and especially the Tea Party, are against ObamaCare, I offer them my freshly coined slogan to use against the complaining uninsured and uninsurable during the next election cycle.
 Plus, this affordable and easy recipe is perfect for printing on the backside of any campaign posters!

 So, "Let them eat Chicken Soup!"
 And meanwhile, let's throw a Tea Party Chicken Soup soiree!

 Fortunately, The 99 Cent Chef's delicious and healthy recipe is affordable to everyone.
 Now it may not cure breast cancer, or treat your coughing infant, but my Tea Party Chicken Soup will go down easy and tide you over until our National Health Care Act goes into effect in 2014.
 And just in case the newly elected House Majority manages to dismantle (and make the law as unpalatable as possible with expensive add-ons), or block the bill, or the Supreme Court strikes it down -- no need to fret, my chicken soup freezes fine and can be thawed out for future use!

 At present there are millions of American citizens without health care insurance, either because they're deemed ineligible by insurance companies and HMO's, or can no longer afford to buy it.
 Now that's a lot of 99 Cent Chef home-remedy Chicken Soup to consume.

 So if you are still looking for work, or if your COBRA Continuation Health Coverage is about to expire, don't fret.
 Anyone who cannot afford a doctors visit can make my nourishing cheap dish.
 And you are not disqualified because of a pre-existing medical condition from partaking in my healthy chicken-in-every-pot meal.